mikhaelkevin/be-lets-cookin-app/README.md

 ### Installation

-If you want to run this project locally, I recommend you to configure the <a href="#setup-env">.env</a> first before configuring this repo front-end.
+If you want to run this project locally, I recommend you to configure the <a href="#setup-env">.env</a> first.

 - Clone the repo